olleharstedt/tellstory/README.md

       </sentence>
     </story>

-It's possible to have an empty sentence and just <alt>:s, like this:
+It's possible to have an empty sentence and just `<alt>`s, like this:

     <story>
       <sentence>